Hello! My name is Takezawa, and I am the owner of UTSUWABI, a store that sells

 Her attractive vessels with motifs of animals and plants are sure to bring joy to your table.

-She creates pottery with the hope that “people will enjoy seeing living things appear and disappear as they use the vessels.
+pottery with the hope that “people will enjoy seeing living things appear and disappear as they use the vessels.

 Only at a pottery market can one see so many motifs at once, from animals such as bears and civets to plants such as pansies.